akashkakdegit/interview-task/README.md

           ``

- **Step 9:** Crate the handleSortasc and handleSortdesc function fro sorting operation and use it in button tag to performer the sorting operation after click on the button
+ **Step 9:** Crate the handleSortasc and handleSortdesc function for sorting operation and use it in button tag to performer the sorting operation after click on the button

  ``  const handleSortasc = async (e) => {
     let value = e.target.value;